QuantEcon/python_lecture_sandpit/source/rst/Inventory_sales_smoothing-v6.rst

 =========

-Now we’ll put randomness back into the demand shock process and also assume that there are zero costs of holding inventories
+Now we’ll put randomness back into the demand shock process and also assume that there are zero costs of holding inventories.

-In particular, we’ll look at a situation in which :math:`d_1=0` but :math:`d_2>0`
+In particular, we’ll look at a situation in which :math:`d_1=0` but :math:`d_2>0`.

 Now it becomes optimal to set sales approximately equal to inventories and to use inventories to smooth production quite well, as